nEXam-App/nEXam-doc/docs/Use_Case_Specification/use_case_EditExam.md

-# Use-Case Specification: nEXam
+# Use-Case Specification: Edit Exam

 ## 1. Use-Case
-This use case allows useres to have an overview of their learning progress.
+This use case allows users to edit the infos of an existing exam.
-You will see an agenda showing when to study which topic.
-While studying you should use the in app timer for the optimum experience.

 ![Use Case](https://github.com/Calco2001/nEXam/blob/main/docs/diagrams/use%20case%20diagram.jpg)